What is technical document translation?

 What is a technical document translation?

-In comparison to other types of translation, technical document translation is highly specialised.
+In comparison to some other types of translation, technical document translation is highly specialised.

 The source technical document could be a user manual, comprehensive guide, website, declaration, patent, data sheet, technical brochure or safety report.
 The subject of these texts can range from science, software or engineering, right through to detailed medical data sheets and beyond.